Serendipity Awards

 Japan

-Serendipity Award 2021 is given to the first authors of two serendipitous papers published in 2021: Pan Cheng et al., "Direct control of store-operated calcium channels by ultrafast laser", Cell Research 31, 758 (2021); Masako Nishikawa*, Hiroshi Kanno*, Yuqi Zhou* et al., "Massive image-based single-cell profiling reveals high levels of circulating platelet aggregates in patients with COVID-19", Nature Communications 12, 7135 (2021); * = co-first authors.
+Serendipity Awards 2021 are given to the first authors of two serendipitous papers published in 2021: Pan Cheng et al., "Direct control of store-operated calcium channels by ultrafast laser", Cell Research 31, 758 (2021); Masako Nishikawa*, Hiroshi Kanno*, Yuqi Zhou* et al., "Massive image-based single-cell profiling reveals high levels of circulating platelet aggregates in patients with COVID-19", Nature Communications 12, 7135 (2021); * = co-first authors.

 Pan Cheng